 GET THE CALCIUM-PRO APP FOR SMART PHONES AND TABLETS.
 The experts at the Norman Parathyroid Center developed an app that will diagnose your hyperparathyroidism, tell you what tests you need and which ones to avoid, and tell you what your risk of heart disease, high blood pressure, kidney stones and even your increased risk for several cancers based upon your calcium, vitamin D, and parathyroid hormone levels.
 Get this award winning app.
 It is smarter than your doctor.

 DEPRESSION IN PATIENTS WITH HYPERPARATHYROIDISM.
 Another frequent symptom of parathyroid disease is depression.
-Just under 48% of our last 18,000 patients were either diagnosed with "depression" or were put on an anti-depressant within the previous 2 years.
+Just under 48% of our last 22,000 patients were either diagnosed with "depression" or were put on an anti-depressant within the previous 2 years.
 The vast majority of patients have some depression symptoms such as lack of energy, sadness, inability to sleep well, anxiety, nervousness, irritability, (etc) that their doctor felt was consistent with the diagnosis of "depression" so they were put on an anti-depressant medication (examples: Effexor, Zoloft, Paxil, Prozac, Lexapro, Wellbutrin, Celexa, etc).
 Thus, because hyperparathyroidism is a rare problem, most doctors are not aware that depression, tiredness, lack of energy, etc are some of the most common symptoms of this disease--so they treat the symptoms instead of treating the disease!
 Sadly, your doctor can miss the proper diagnosis of hyperparathyroidism because they don't see this disease very often (or they don't recognize it when they see it!).
-Read our blog, you will see common stories of the symptoms of hyperparathyroidism.
+Read our blog on this topic, you will see common stories of the symptoms of hyperparathyroidism.

 IMPORTANT, almost all parathyroid patients that have been given the diagnosis of depression and have been put on one of these drugs can be taken off of the antidepressant medication after the operation.
 You should wait about 2 months after the operation for your hormones and calcium levels to stabilize, and then work with your doctor to see if you can be weaned from the drugs.
 Almost all can.
 But, don't do it on your own, do this with your doctor's help.

 ACID REFLUX (GERD) IN PATIENTS WITH HYPERPARATHYROIDISM.
 Just like anti-depression medications, many parathyroid patients have been prescribed an anti-stomach acid medication because acid reflux (GERD) is common--seen in about 62% of parathyroid patients.
 This is expected to go away after the parathyroid tumor has been removed... the high calcium causes increased acid production, so fixing the calcium usually fixes the stomach acid problem completely.
 Sometimes the acid production can be so severe that it causes an ulcer which bleeds--requiring emergency surgery.
 Interestingly, relief of GERD symptoms and acid reflux is usually dramatic after parathyroid surgery.
 Most people have complete resolution of this problem within 1-2 weeks of removal of the parathyroid tumor...never to need their Pepcid, Prevacid, Axid, Protonix, Aciphex, Prilosec, Zantac, Tagamet, etc, etc, ever again.
 The quickness of this cure is sometimes amazing, but can occasionally take a month or two.
+We have a blog on GERD and the cure rates after surgery.

 HIGH BLOOD PRESSURE IN PATIENTS WITH HYPERPARATHYROIDISM.
 High blood pressure is another symptom of hyperparathyroidism.
 As many as 75% of patients with parathyroid disease will have high blood pressure (hypertension).
 Sometimes it is hard to control and the patient has been put on 2, 3, and sometimes 4 drugs in an attempt to control it.
 Sometimes it's just one blood pressure drug, but at a time in the patient's life when blood pressure problems should not be showing up.
 The good news, however, is that fixing the parathyroid problem (having the little parathyroid tumor removed) will make the blood pressure problem go away completely or get better in almost everybody!!
 So, if you have hypertension, after your parathyroid tumor is removed, you and your doctor can expect to decrease the medications that you are on, and possibly even get rid of one or more of them!
 If you are on Atenolol, Lisinopril, Toprol, Enalapril, or another high blood pressure medication and your calcium is high... then you have this disease and need your tumor removed.
 Usually the resolution or decrease in severity of blood pressure occurs gradually during the first 2 weeks to 2 months following successful parathyroid surgery.
 You should not stop taking your blood pressure medications on your own... but you MUST talk to your doctor about re-assessing your blood pressure with full expectation of being able to 1) remove the only drug you are on, 2) remove one or two drugs if you are taking three drugs, or 3) decreasing the dose of each drug you are on.
 Almost ALL patients with high blood pressure will be able to decrease or stop one or all of their blood pressure drugs--but this MUST be done with the supervision of your internist or primary care doctor.
 Do NOT do this on your own.